Hatra: Restoration by Saddam Hussein

-Destruction by ISIL
+Partial destruction and looting by ISIL

-Actions by the Islamic State of Iraq and the Levant, which occupied the area in mid-2014, have been a major threat to Hatra.
+Actions by the forces of the Islamic State of Iraq and the Levant, which occupied the area in mid-2014, were a major threat to Hatra.
 In early 2015 they announced their intention to destroy many artifacts, claiming that such "graven images" were un-Islamic, encouraged shirk (or polytheism), and could not be permitted to exist, despite the preservation of the site for 1,400 years by various Islamic regimes.
 ISIL militants pledged to destroy the remaining artifacts.
 Shortly thereafter, they released a video showing the destruction of some artifacts from Hatra.
 After the bulldozing of Nimrud on March 5, 2015, "Hatra of course will be next" said Abdulamir Hamdani, an Iraqi archaeologist from Stony Brook University.
-On March 7, Kurdish and Iraqi official sources reported ISIS had begun the demolishing the ruins of Hatra.
+On March 7, Iraqi official sources reported ISIS had begun the demolishing the ruins of Hatra.
 A video released by ISIL during the next month showed the destruction of the monuments.

 UNESCO and ISESCO issued a joint statement saying "With this latest act of barbarism against Hatra, (the IS group) shows the contempt in which it holds the history and heritage of Arab people."

 The pro-Iraqi government Popular Mobilization Forces captured the city on 26 April 2017.
-A spokeswoman for the militias stated that ISIL had destroyed the sculptures and engraved images of the site, but its walls and towers were still standing though contained holes and scratches received from ISIL bullets.
+A spokeswoman for the militias stated that ISIL had destroyed the sculptures and engraved images of the site, but its walls and towers were still standing though they contained holes and scratches received from ISIL bullets.
 PMF units also stated that the group had mined the site's eastern gates, thus temporarily preventing any assessment of damage by archaeologists.
 It was reported on 1 May that the site had suffered less damage than feared earlier.
 A journalist of EFE had earlier reported finding many destroyed statues, burnt buildings as well as signs of looting.
 Layla Salih, head of antiquities for Nineveh Governorate, stated that most of the buildings were intact and the destruction didn't compare with that of other archaeological sites of Iraq.
 A PMF commander also stated that the damage was relatively minor.